acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "Oh," says *Geral*, disappointed.
 "I suppose you don't go back the same way."
 >
 > "No," *Avren* replies with a tinkling laugh.
 "I normally meet someone friendly, trade with them, and take one of the trails out, usually through **Gracklstugh**.
-That's about 8-10 days from here, as the raft wanders."
+That's about 8-10 cycles from here, as the raft wanders."
 >
 > "Who lives in **Gracklstugh**?"
 >